 Tips

-- I like smooth and creamy FODMAP guac consistency, so I have mashed avocado.
-It’s up to you to either mash or keep the avocado a bit chunky.
+- It’s up to you to either mash or keep the avocado chunky.

-- This guacamole is FODMAP friendly as long as you are not exceeding the serving size of 2 tablespoons.
+- This guacamole is FODMAP-friendly as long as you do not exceed the serving size of 2 tablespoons.

-- Use Hass avocado for the best creamy guacamole.
+- Use Hass avocados for the best creamy guacamole.

-- Store in the fridge as it contains cucumber and carrot which are full of moisture easy to spoil.
+- Store it in the fridge as it contains cucumber and carrot, which are full of moisture and easy to spoil.

 - Always check the ingredients on the label before trying anything new if you follow the FODMAP diet.